delivered/attach-to-trello-card-action/README.md

 ## Development Notes
 # Incrementing version
-1. Update version in package.json (format should be `vX.X.X`)
+1. Update version in package.json (format should be `X.X.X`, per semver)
 1. Commit/push changes
-1. Create release (and publish to marketplace) - use 'v'-prepended format for new tag and release name (same as for package.json)
+1. Create release (and publish to marketplace) - use 'v'-prepended format for new tag and release name